kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 example, a cloud provider controller could populate this based upon information from the cloud provider API.

-In the kubelet case, each driver running on a node publishes a set of `ResourceSlice` objects to the API server for its own resources, using its connection to the apiserver.
+In the node-local case, each driver running on a node publishes a set of `ResourceSlice` objects to the API server for its own resources, using its connection to the apiserver.
 The collection of these objects form a pool from which resources can be allocated.
 Some additional fields (defined in the API